 - 10 by 20-inch planting tray without holes

 - Potting mix – I like Coco Loco

 Optional items that grow lettuce faster.

 You can use LED shop lights to grow lettuce.
-The more expensive grow lights work too, but aren't necessary for growing greens.
-Lights made by Commercial Electric work well for me, plus you can connect them together reducing the number of plugs needed.
+The more expensive grow lights work, too but aren’t necessary for growing greens.
+Lights made by Commercial Electric work well for me, plus you can connect them, reducing the number of plugs needed.

 More Information on Home Microgreens